 If the person is not satisfied with the decision of their immediate supervisor, they may present the grievance to the Department Director who will notify the Human Resources Director and City Administrator.
-The Department Director will respond in writing within 5 working days.
+The Department Director will, with the advice and consent of the City Administrator, respond in writing within 5 working days.